 background

 When I originally created my "mymaps" map, I decided organization via layers was the way to go.
 Unfortunately, I soon hit the layer ceiling (which I believe is 10).
 Undoing this mistake has been a mindblowingly frustrating experience.
-In order to reduce layers and assimilate all the maps and points of interests I can find on the internet, I've wasted hours of my life trying to merge the layers using a variety of stupid and frustrating methods.
+I've wasted hours of my life trying to merge the layers using a variety of stupid and frustrating methods.

 After about a decade of dealing with this nonsense, I finally realized how easy the solution is.